meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Worked on week 5 of Superhi's HTML + CSS course.
 More flexbox + hero background positioning.

 **Thoughts:** Two steps forward one step back.

+### Day 12: December 18, 2017

+**Today's Progress**: Today I was back at it on FreeCodeCamp delving into Javascript.

+**Thoughts:** Definitley going slower through the JavaScript tutorials than the HTML and CSS.
+I keep telling myself that JavaScript is new so it's OK to slow down, but working on Python at Hear Me Code has given me a boost of confidence that I can do it!